BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 # Laser settings

   - vector scoring - draw the outline of the objects on canvas - usually very quickly
-    - variables: power, speed, passes
+    - variables: power, speed, passes (limited number)
   - vector engraving - draw and fill the objects on canvas - measured in lines/cm so slower
     - variables: power, speed, passes, lines/cm
   - vector cut - when you want to cut through the material